Preetesh21/mid_sem/ReadMe.md

 3) One needs to then go to the config file and make the database changes first and then logFile changes.Do not change the location of the config file.

-4) For the destination address is it is different we would have to change it in the receiver file.
+4) For the destination address if it is different we would have to change it in the receiver file.
 The destination address is the address on which the receiver is continuously listening from the server module.
 In my database the destination address was http://127.0.0.1:8080/ .
 If in the user's database it is different then kindly change it in the receiver.py file at line 22 by providing the host and port number.
 My database had the following entries for the routing table.I have provided my database as well in database.db file.

 RouteID|Sender|MessageType|Destination|